 10 of 10

-Purple is an incredibly calming color—and when you scurry from your bedroom to the bathroom in the morning, a peaceful-feeling color is a great way to welcome the day.
+Purple is an incredibly calming color—and when you scurry from your bedroom to the bathroom in the morning, a peaceful-feeling color is a pleasant way to welcome the day.
 Magnolia's Vintage Collection is a lovely lavender hue with hints of gray.
-It works beautifully in any hallway and looks lovely next to white or light wood frames.
+It works beautifully in any hallway and looks great next to white or light wood frames.